Andre Gurode

-Andre Bernard Gurode (/dʒəˈrɒd/; born March 6, 1978) is a former American football center and guard who is currently the Offensive line coach for the Houston Roughnecks.
-He played college football at the University of Colorado, where he was recognized as an earning consensus All-American, and was selected by the Cowboys in the second round of the 2002 NFL Draft.
-During his nine seasons with Dallas, he was named to five Pro Bowls.
-In his final three seasons, Gurode spent one year each for the Baltimore Ravens, Chicago Bears, and Oakland Raiders.
+Andre Bernard Gurode (/dʒəˈrɒd/; born March 6, 1978) is an American football coach and former player who is the assistant offensive line coach for the Colorado Buffaloes of the Big XII (NCAA).
+He played as a center and guard in the National Football League (NFL).
+Gurode played college football for the Colorado Buffaloes, earning consensus All-American honors.
+He was selected by the Dallas Cowboys in the second round of the 2002 NFL draft.
+During his eight seasons with Dallas, he was named to five Pro Bowls.
+In his final three seasons, Gurode spent one year each with the Baltimore Ravens, Chicago Bears, and Oakland Raiders.